webpack --env prod

 The keyword here is statically.
 A normal

-statement cannot be used dynamically within other logic or contain variables.
-See the spec for more information andimport()
+importstatement cannot be used dynamically within other logic or contain variables.
+See the spec for more information andimport()below for dynamic usage.

 // Named exports